Skip to content

 <springProperty scope="context" name="logName" source="spring.application.name" defaultValue="localhost.log"/>

-<!-- Configuration allows dynamic modification of log levels -->
+<!-- After configuration, dynamic modification of log levels can be done -->

 <jmxConfigurator />